 Rick has also written a book on former NFL and MLB star Bo Jackson and has edited many books, including Tibet: Treasures From The Roof of the World (an acclaimed museum art exhibit) and Classic Wiley: A Lifetime of Punchers, Players, Punks and Prophets, one of ESPN’s best-selling books.

-Rick has also written three screenplays: The Comeback, Masquerade and Amazin’.
+Rick has also written three screenplays: The Comeback, Masquerade and Amazin’, all of which are collecting dust at Mirimax Studios and where screenplays go to die.

-At the height of his career, Rick decided to leave sports to become a business writer and editor covering Wall Street, finance, and business.
-He has authored hundreds of stories on Wall St. firms, business executives, financial trends, news, entrepreneurs and IPOs.
+At the height of his career, Rick decided to leave sports to become a business writer and editor covering Wall Street and finance.
+He has authored hundreds of stories on Wall Street firms, business executives, financial trends, news, entrepreneurs and IPOs.

 It was at this time that Rick noticed a void in the media’s coverage of businesses — the lack of media exposure given to small- and medium-sized local businesses.
 So he launched California Business Journal to focus on these types of companies — to tell their compelling and inspiring stories.

-To read testimonials about Rick Weinberg and the impact of California Business Journal articles, go to https://calbizjournal.com/testimonials/
+To read testimonials about Rick Weinberg and the impact of California Business Journal articles, go to Testimonials, California Business Journal.